spekulatius/PHPScraper/websites/README.md

 require 'vendor/autoload.php';
 ```

-If you are using a framework such as Laravel, Symfony, Zend, Phalcon, or CakePHP, you won't need this step.
+If you are using a framework such as Laravel, Symfony, Laminas, Phalcon, or CakePHP, you won't need this step.
 The autoloader is automatically included.

 Found a bug and fixed it?
 Awesome!